Ayush-Nema/learn_dash/README.md

   files to style the app, also it uses Dash `callbacks` to provide interactivity.
 - _Tutorial_3_: teaches how to create an app (2 column format) on Stock data using external CSS files (`style.css`), also contains `callback` procedures for graph interactions.
 - _Tutorial_4_: has a very basic app for demonstrating various widgets that come with Dash.
+- _Tutorial_5_: contains various subsections. _demo_1_ demonstrates fundamental features for Dash `Datatable` and _demo_2_ onwards has code for more advanced and customised data tables.